-There is no special message for a failure of a LF Gateway to PS Gateway connection.
-However as all orders from sessions connected via the failed Gateway will be deleted for the respective partition.
+There is no special message for a failure of a LF Gateway to combined PS Gateway/Matching Engine connection.
+However, all non-persistent orders and quotes from affected sessions will be deleted for the respective partition.

-There is no special message for a failure of a LF Gateway to PS Gateway connection.
-However as all orders from sessions connected via the failed Gateway on the affected partition will be deleted, multiple price levels may see a reduction of size.
+There is no special message for a failure of a LF Gateway to combined PS Gateway/Matching Engine connection.
+However, as all non-persistent orders and quotes from affected session will be deleted, multiple price levels may see a reduction of size.